Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 Float Therapy for Chronic Pain

-Fibromyalgia, arthritis, back pain, migraines — for people living with chronic pain, an hour without gravity is unlike anything else.
-Here's what the research shows and what to expect.
+Fibromyalgia, arthritis, endometriosis, back pain, migraines — for people living with chronic pain, an hour without apparent gravity is unlike anything else.
+Here's what the research shows, what it doesn't, and what to expect.

-Float therapy suite at Lost in Float Lincoln NE — zero-gravity relief for chronic pain
+Float therapy suite at Lost in Float Lincoln NE — gravity-free relief for chronic pain

 Lost in Float — 8244 Northern Lights Dr, Lincoln NE · Private float suites · Open Tue–Sun 9am–9pm

 For many people living with chronic pain conditions, float therapy has become one of the most meaningful parts of their management routine.
-What it does that very few other interventions can match: it removes gravity from the equation entirely.
+What it does that very few other interventions can match: it removes the apparent gravitational load on your body almost completely.
 For an hour, your joints bear no weight, your muscles hold nothing, and your nervous system stops receiving the constant pain signals that come from a body working against its own weight.

 For many people with chronic pain, that hour is unlike anything else in their week.